-In addition to the Student Rights and Responsibilities as set out in the College Calendar, the following guidelines will maintain an effective learning environment for everyone.
+In addition to the Student Rights and Responsibilities as set out in the college website, the following guidelines will maintain an effective learning environment for everyone:

-- 1. Attend math classes regularly; your success in math is directly linked to your attendance.
+- 1. Regular attendance is expected of all students in all mathematics courses.
+Your success in math is directly linked to your attendance.
 Attendance will be taken daily. - 2.
-Arrive on time for class and remain for the duration of the scheduled class. - 3.
+Students are expected to be punctual.
+Arrive on time for classes and remain for the duration of scheduled classes. - 3.
 Refrain from disruptive talking or socializing during class time. - 4.
 Be respectful of others regarding food or beverages in the classroom.
 Clean up your eating area and dispose of garbage. - 5.
-Recycle paper, bottles and cans in the appropriate containers. - 6.
-Arrange appropriate childcare; children are not permitted in the classroom. - 7.
-Notify your instructor of any extenuating circumstances which may affect participation in class.
+Recycle paper, bottles, and cans in the appropriate containers. - 6.
+Children are not permitted in the classrooms. - 7.
+Students are expected to notify the instructor of any extenuating circumstances.